logicalclocks/hops-docs/docs/overview/what-hops.rst

 Hopsworks is a full-stack platform for scale-out data science, with support for both GPUs and Big Data, in a familiar development environment.
 Hopsworks unique features are:

-* User-friendly UI for Developing with the latest open-source platforms for Data Science (Jupyter, Conda, etc),
+* a user-friendly UI for Developing with the latest open-source platforms for Data Science (Jupyter, Conda, etc),
 * Github-like Projects to manage teams/products/workflows/data,
-* Managed GPUs as a Resources - scale out Deep Learning training and hyperparameter optimization,
+* managed GPUs as a Resources - scale out Deep Learning training and hyperparameter optimization,
-* World's fastest, most-scalable distributed hierarchical filesystem.
+* the world's fastest, most-scalable distributed hierarchical filesystem.
-* Unified REST API for the whole Hopsworks Platform,
+* a REST API for the whole Hopsworks Platform,
-* TLS Certificate based security model with extensive auditing and data provenance capabilities,
+* a TLS Certificate based security model with extensive auditing and data provenance capabilities,
-* End-to-end support for Python-based Deep Learning workflows with: a Feature Store, Data and Model Validation, Model Serving on Kubernetes, workflow orchestration in Airflow.
+* end-to-end support for Python-based Deep Learning workflows with: a Feature Store, Data and Model Validation, Model Serving on Kubernetes, workflow orchestration in Airflow.

 Hopsworks supports the following open-source platforms for Data Science:

-* Development: Jupyter, plugin to IDEs (vi the REST API), Conda/Pip;
+* development: Jupyter, plugin to IDEs (vi the REST API), Conda/Pip;
-* Machine Learning: TensorFlow, Keras, PyTorch, ScikitLearn;
+* machine learning frameworks: TensorFlow, Keras, PyTorch, ScikitLearn;
-* Data Analytics/BI: Spark, Hive;
+* data analytics and BI: SparkSQL, Hive;
-* Stream Processing: Spark-Streaming, Flink, Kafka;
+* stream processing: Spark streaming, Flink, Kafka;
-* Model Serving: Kubernetes/Docker.
+* model serving: Kubernetes/Docker.

 Projects